 Click here to view your local reimbursement rates

-What Is Aid And Attendance?
+What is Aid and Attendance?

 The Aid and Attendance program is a pension benefit provided by the VA to eligible wartime Veterans, their spouses, and surviving spouses.

-This benefit is designed to provide financial assistance to Veterans who require personal care to help with their Activities of Daily Living (ADLs), such as bathing, dressing, and feeding.
+This benefit is designed to provide financial assistance to Veterans who require personal care services to help with their Activities of Daily Living (ADLs), such as bathing, dressing, and feeding.

-How Does Aid And Attendance Work For Home Care Agencies?
+How Does Aid and Attendance Work for Home Care Agencies?

 The Aid and Attendance benefit is a great option for Veterans who require ongoing care and support but do not have the financial means to pay for it themselves.
-For example, if a Veteran requires assistance with daily activities, the Aid and Attendance benefit can help them pay for a home care aide to assist with these activities.
+For example, if a Veteran requires assistance with daily tasks, the Aid and Attendance benefit can help them pay for a home care aide to assist with these activities.

 To work with the Aid and Attendance program, home care agencies must meet the VA's standards for care and have an established contract with the VA.